LG LFX25961AL refrigerator woes

 Looking closer, there was electrical tape around where a small hole was in the line.
 Previous owner must have had a small leak and electrical tape fixed it enough, due to the low pressure from before.
 When I fixed it, the high pressure caused more of a leak.

-Easy fix requiring a scissor: remove the clamp, pull the line, cut the line, put it back in.
-Problem solved.
+Easy fix requiring a scissor: remove the black clamp ring, pull the line, cut the line, put it back in.
+Put clamp back on.
+Done.

 Now it’s too cold